JinwooOh/portfolio/README.md

 The website is live now: jinwoo-oh.com

-In the future, I might add another project page that I can upload some my works.
+In the future, I might add another project page that I can upload some of my works.